 Gasoline that isn’t in a sealed container can go bad.
 Sounds weird, I know.

 At the time of refining, it is a perfect mixture to burn.
-Having the gas sit in your lawn mower’s tank for six months can cause some of those chemicals to evaporate and change the formula.
+However, having the gas sit in your lawn mower’s tank for six months can cause some of those chemicals to evaporate and change the formula.

 Your best bet is to run the mower dry at the end of each season.
-If you didn’t, you’ll need to siphon the old gas out and recycle it along with your old oil.
+If you didn’t, you’d need to siphon the old gas out and recycle it along with your old oil.
 A lot of counties have recycling centers that will take these items.

 Top off the tank with fresh gas, and you’ll be good to go.

 6. Tighten the bolts

-Now is a good time to check all the bolts and tighten them up.
+Now is an excellent time to check all the bolts and tighten them up.

 First, check the blade.
 You don’t want that coming off while you’re cutting.
 Also, check the wheel bolts and tighten them where needed.

-Another area you can double check is the where the bolts hold the engine block to the frame.
+Another area you can double-check is where the bolts hold the engine block to the frame.
 These will be in a circle above the blade.
-If you have a self-propelled lawn mower, be sure to hit the bolts on the drive, depending on your model it could be in the front or rear.
+If you have a self-propelled lawn mower, be sure to hit the bolts on the drive, depending on your model, it could be in the front or rear.

 Check your kill switch too.
 The kill switch is the lever that must be held in place to start the mower.
 If it doesn’t work and your mower keeps running after releasing it, pull the spark plug until you can replace it.

-I use a large flat blade screwdriver to scrape off all the large chunks and then come back with a metal wire brush.
+I use a large flat blade screwdriver to scrape off the large chunks and then come back with a metal wire brush.
 Clearing all this junk away should help your mower not choke when cutting thick grass.

-This project isn’t hard and should take you no more than an hour or a little more.
+This project isn’t complex and should take you no more than an hour or a little more.